 Untreated, the syndrome has a reported mortality of 80%.
 In the past few decades, prognosis has dramatically improved due to advances and new modalities in diagnosis and treatment of the disease.

-International expert panels have agreed that “Budd-Chiari syndrome” should be used as an eponym for “hepatic venous outflow tract obstruction”, independent of the level or mechanism of obstruction.
+International expert panels have agreed that “Budd-Chiari syndrome” (BCS) should be used as an eponym for “hepatic venous outflow tract obstruction”, independent of the level or mechanism of obstruction.
 Cardiac and pericardial diseases, and sinusoidal obstruction syndrome are excluded from this definition.

 Lecturer of Gastroenterology and Hepatology